 - Take away the $ Sign.
 Research has found that taking away the $ signs weakens the association between the number and spending. i.e. People spend more!

 - Add a good description.
-A good description of your food items on your menu increases selling by around 25%.
+A good description of the food items on your menu increases selling by around 25%.
 This can also help with decision-making for those who have allergies or are averse to a certain ingredient.

 - Evaluate Real Estate.
 Conduct a “sales-to-space” analysis to determine if the ideal amount of menu board “real estate” is devoted to your best-selling items.
 It is also good to learn more about the Golden Triangle rule which says that in a Menu, the customer’s eyes start in the middle then turn towards the upper right-hand corner of the menu, and then to the left then back down, creating a triangle.
-With this, you can strategically position the stars, dogs, plowhorses, and puzzles in your menu.
+With this, you can strategically position the stars, dogs, plowhorses, and puzzles on your menu.

 With data and know-how on the complete menu psychology, the participants revised and improved their menu.
 Slide and see the new menu that Grand Canyon Restaurant Made.